mDNS / DNS-SD

 };

-Structure pointed to by ev_data on an mDNS event handler function.
+Structure pointed to by ev_data on an mDNS event handler function for an MG_EV_MDNS_REQ event.

 DNS-SD users will store a valid pointer to a struct mg_dnssd_record in the r field, based on the requested name available in reqname.